 Anyone who knows me knows my stomach is moodier than a teenager going through puberty, so good quality food is important for me to be happy, with one exception, I, unfortunately, did not find the food to my liking.
 The places surrounding the lake were definitely charging tourist prices with main meals averaging between 18-24 euros per dish.

 If you’re willing to pay that then I definitely suggest going to the castle for lunch.
 The food was amazing, the service great and the views were breathtaking.
-According to the website, You have to book in advance but I did see some walk in while we were there.
-If you have a reservation you can get into the castle for free.
-There isn’t much else to do apart from walking around and guess what, like everything else we did, it was a steep walk up, but only about 5 mins worth.
+According to the website, you

 Vintar gorge is well worth it, please don’t go in winter, it’s closed for a reason the path can get very slippery and if you fall you’re not coming back from that.
 There is another way around when it’s closed via st Catherine’s church.

-Take a stroll around the lake, it’s 6km but every angle makes you want to take more pictures, I think I can make a 360 view with the number of pictures I have taken.
+Take a stroll around the lake, it’s 6km but every angle makes you want to take more pictures.
+I

 What not to do

 Once on the island, we were allocated 40 minutes to explore.
-In order to ring the bell of my nightmares and go up the clock tower, you have to hand over 6 euros each, which is waaay tooo expensive for what it is, you have a quaint little church with a rope in the middle that you can pull which sets off the church bell, if you would like to hear all about the legend behind the bell, click here they explain it better than I could.
+In order to ring the bell of my nightmares and go up the clock tower, you have to hand over 6 euros each.
+Which is way too expensive for what it is.
+You have a quaint little church with a rope in the middle that you can pull which sets off the church bell.
+If you would like to hear all about the legend behind the bell, click here they explain it better than I could.

 There is a clock tower you can climb up, took 10 seconds and didn’t add anything to my experience, except for maybe a few cobwebs.